TfTHacker/obsidian42-jump-to-date/README.md

 # Other Features
 - Hold down the control key when clicking on a date in the calendar popup to open it in a new pane
+- Hold down control and shift to open in a new horizontal pane
 - Right mouse click a date in the popup calendar to open the date in a new pane

 ## Special thanks